School Advocacy

 Systems Focus

-We understand that a child is shaped by their broader environment, including family, school, and community.
-Our systemic-focused approach ensures that we consider all influences on a child’s development, crafting solutions that are not only effective but sustainable across all aspects of their life.
+We understand that a child is shaped by their entire environment—family, school, and community.
+Our systemic approach ensures we consider every influence on a child’s development, crafting solutions that are not only effective but sustainable across home, school, and community life.
+By working closely with families and schools in Michigan we create lasting change that supports the child’s success in every setting.

 Neurodiversity Affirming

-We embrace neurodiversity, understanding that variations in neurological development are a natural and valuable part of human diversity.
-Our program affirms neurodiversity, supporting children in celebrating their unique ways of thinking and being, without attempting to fit them into conventional molds.
+We proudly embrace neurodiversity, recognizing that differences in neurological development are a natural and valuable part of human diversity.
+Our school advocacy program affirms each child’s unique ways of thinking and being, supporting them in celebrating their strengths rather than forcing them into conventional molds.
+Serving families in Plymouth, Ann Arbor, Farmington Hills, and across Michigan, we champion neurodiverse-affirming care every step of the way.

 Culturally Sensitive